bluwale/my-taskify/README.md

-Project is a spin off of piyush-eon's taskify project, with a bit more functionality.
+Project is a spin off of piyush-eon's taskify project, with some more functionality.
 Currently working on sync capabilities and ability to run on Native IOS

 # Getting Started with Create React App